hostmobility/documentation/docs/system/legacy-build-system.md

 ## Overview

-For build old [mx4](https://github.com/hostmobility/mx4) repo.
+To build, see the old [mx4](https://github.com/hostmobility/mx4) repo.

-## Build Environment
+## Build environment

-Before buildning, be aware of:
+Before building, we recommend having
-- To have approximately 30 GB amount of free space on your hard drive
+- approximately 30 GB of free disk space,
-- That an SSD will make the build process go faster
+- an SSD (it will make the build process go faster),
-- We recommend having 4 GB of RAM
+- at least 4 GB of RAM,
-- To have at least 2 cores, but we recommend 4 cores or more
+- at least 4 CPU cores (2 cores is a minimum).

-### Setup Docker
+### Set up docker

 Install Docker: [Docker Install] <br />
 Create Dockerfile: touch Dockerfile <br />